contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Civic and veteran organizations.
 * Colleges and universities.

 Each organization establishes its own educational and ministry requirements for chaplains.
-However, most require Church endorsement before a person may serve as a Latter-day Saint chaplain.
+Most organizations require Church endorsement before a person may serve as a Latter-day Saint chaplain.
+The Church’s Military Relations and Chaplain Services Division provides endorsement for all Latter-day Saint chaplains.
+Letters of endorsement from bishops and stake presidents are not sufficient and should not be provided.

 Latter-day Saint chaplains: